 Nancy Kyes would go on to play Linda Challis in Halloween III: Season of the Witch (1982).
 At the time she was married to that film's director, Tommy Lee Wallace, whom she met when he served as the production designer on this film.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

 The first showing of the film during it's theatrical run was on October 25th,1978 in Kansas City Missouri.

-(at around 32 mins) As Annie and Laurie are frantically trying to put out the joint in the car and they drive up to Sheriff Brackett and the burglarized hardware store, the sign on the light pole says Mission Street.
+As Annie and Laurie are frantically trying to put out the joint in the car and they drive up to Sheriff Brackett and the burglarised hardware store, the sign on the light pole says Mission Street.
 The street exists both in South Pasadena, California (where the movie was filmed) and in Carol Stream, Illinois - the latter being the state the movie setting was taking place.

 The scene where Laurie and Annie are discussing who should Laura take to the prom.
 Annie suggests that Laurie should go with Dick Baxter.
-Dick Baxter is the name of the first three victims who killed by the ghosts in the 1980 horror movie The Fog, that was released two years later.
-Nancy Kyes who plays Annie is also in The Fog.
-Both movies are directed by John Carpenter
+Dick Baxter is the name of the first three victims who killed by the ghosts in The Fog (1980) Nancy Kyes who plays Annie is also in that film.
+Both movies are directed by John Carpenter.

 In the scene where Laurie and Annie are walking home and Laurie thinks she sees Michael hiding behind a bush, you can see the smoke from John Carpenter's cigarette coming up from behind the bush.